Cats tend to be picky about what they eat.

 You can notice this when you give your cat something to eat, and it just leaves the food there without even tasting it.

-Kittens are somehow delicate, and you should be cautious about the food you give them.
+Kittens are delicate, and you should be cautious about the food you give them.

 Tuna meant for human consumption has much sodium added to it, which is harmful to kittens.

 Generally, cats are known to love seafood.
 Once a kitten has weaned off its mother’s milk, you should be careful of what you feed it.

-Since kittens are still developing, you should opt for food containing the required nutrients due to their dietary needs.
+Since kittens are still growing, you should choose food containing the required nutrients for their dietary needs.

-This implies that a kitten is better off getting its nutrients from other sources than tuna.
+This dietary need implies that a kitten is better off getting its nutrients from other sources than tuna.

 Can You Feed Your Kittens Tuna?

 Tuna is ok for kittens when eaten once in a while.
-Hence, be aware that too much tuna may cause mercury poisoning on your kitten or even seizures.
+Hence, be aware that too much tuna may cause mercury poisoning in your kitten, which may cause seizures.

-Tuna enhances blood circulation as it has a considerable amount of iron, potassium, and riboflavin.
+Tuna enhances blood circulation by having considerable iron, potassium, and riboflavin.